National Institutes of Health

 Grant in 2019

-Fauna Bio Incorporated is a biotechnology company based in San Francisco, California, founded in 2018.
-It specializes in developing a cross-mammal drug discovery platform aimed at treating human diseases, including heart disease and neurodegenerative disorders.
-By studying the mechanisms that allow certain animals, such as hibernating and deep-diving species, to withstand extreme conditions, Fauna Bio seeks to uncover insights that can enhance human health.
-The company utilizes animal genomics, transcriptomics, metabolomics, and proteomics data from a diverse range of species to identify novel drug targets and facilitate pre-clinical and early clinical testing of new therapeutics.
-Through its innovative approach, Fauna Bio aims to improve recovery from serious medical events like trauma, heart attacks, and strokes.
+Fauna Bio Incorporated is a biotechnology company based in San Francisco, California, that focuses on developing a cross-mammal drug discovery platform aimed at treating human diseases.
+Established in 2018 by a team of scientists with expertise in non-model organisms, the company investigates the biological mechanisms found in hibernating and deep-diving animals to uncover potential therapeutic applications for conditions such as heart disease and neurodegenerative disorders.
+By leveraging data from a diverse range of species, Fauna Bio aims to identify novel drug targets and facilitate pre-clinical and early clinical testing for new therapeutics, ultimately helping humans recover from serious medical emergencies like trauma, heart attacks, and strokes.

 DiamiR